 Frontiers in Dental Medicine aims to publish interdisciplinary research which develops the understanding of dental health and disease in the context of overall health.
 It advocates a transdisciplinary approach with the ultimate goal of accelerating dental and overall health outcomes for all communities.
 The journal seeks contributions from researchers where dental-oral health is an integral part of investigations on overall health mechanisms.

-Frontiers in Dental Medicine has a bold mission focused on ensuring that dental health and diseases are understood in the context of the whole body.
-It advocates a transdisciplinary approach with the ultimate goal of accelerating dental and overall health outcomes for all communities.
-To achieve this goal, we will seek contributions from researchers where dental health is an integral part of investigations on overall health mechanisms, i.e., a systems biology-based approach, to include biological, behavioral, and social factors that advance or disrupt health.
+Frontiers in Dental Medicine has a bold mission focused on ensuring that dental, oral and craniofacial health and diseases are understood in the context of the whole body.
+It advocates a transdisciplinary approach with the ultimate goal of accelerating oral and overall health outcomes for all communities.
+To achieve this goal, we will seek contributions from researchers where dental-oral health is an integral part of investigations on overall health mechanisms, i.e., a systems biology-based approach, to include biological, behavioral, and social factors that advance or disrupt health.

 Why is this approach important?
-Much of ongoing research and clinical practice lack an integrative approach across disciplines and professions.
-Most apparent is the separation of dental-oral considerations from the rest of overall health across most of the health enterprise - from wet bench science to the delivery of healthcare itself.
+A significant amount of ongoing research and clinical practice lack an integrative approach across disciplines and professions.
+Most apparent is the separation of dental-oral considerations from the rest of overall health across much of the health enterprise - from wet bench science to delivery of healthcare itself.
 The results are devastating – a siloed (and sometimes stalled) approach to the science, and ineffective, fragmented and costly delivery systems.
-This separation has also led to the general perception that dental health is somehow less important to overall health and well-being, and hence they are not prioritized in professional training, public policy or healthcare delivery.
-For underserved communities, this inattention to and lack of resources for dental health have resulted in significant and consequential disparities in dental health and access to care beyond those seen in other medical areas – disparities which could in part be ameliorated by integrated approaches to science, policy and healthcare.
+This separation has also led to the general perception that oral and dental health are somehow less important to overall health and well-being, and hence they are not prioritized in professional training, public policy or healthcare delivery.
+For underserved communities, this inattention to and lack of resources for oral health have resulted in significant and consequential disparities in oral health and access to care beyond those seen in other medical areas – disparities which could in part be ameliorated by integrated approaches to science, policy and healthcare.

 There are potentially large pay offs in knowledge and public health to be gained from addressing questions such as why certain diseases manifest themselves differently in specific tissues or organs or why are there differences in the responsiveness of specific tissues to a given environmental factor.
 For example, individuals with diabetes have an exaggerated inflammatory response such as that associated with periodontal disease.
 Other conditions that would benefit from similar enquiries include, but are not limited to, cardiovascular diseases, metabolic syndrome, the aging process, and autoimmune disease.
 As a second illustration, there is increased interest in understanding stem cell memory and the influence of the immune system across diverse tissues and applying this knowledge toward improving regeneration of tissues in the context of their specific environment.
 Such methodologies can vastly extend our knowledge of the mechanisms and signaling pathways controlling cell behavior for all tissues of the body and accelerate their translation into evidence-based clinical understanding.